 - Plant native or regional plant varieties around the trees in your lawn.
-Pick species that won’t interfere with the trees’ roots, for example spring bulbs like scilla or crocus.
+Pick species that won’t interfere with the trees’ roots, for example, spring bulbs like scilla or crocus.

 - Create gravel paths, 4 to 8 feet wide.
 They will prevent weeds from growing and will help excess water drain faster.
 Add pavers or flagstones for improved looks.

 - Create seating areas at key locations near your paths.
-Transform designated compost, trash, and/or tool storage areas into graveled land for your benches.
+Transform designated compost, trash, and/or tool storage areas into gravelled land for your benches.
 Use vinegar products or flame weeders to keep these spaces neat and free of overgrowth.

 Spend your time where it counts